 The City has implemented various amendments to the Ellis Act to strengthen tenant protections and no net loss of affordable housing units including: adding failure to comply with RSO Ellis requirements as affirmative defense in unlawful detainer proceedings, providing a right to return to displaced tenants if withdrawn units are re-rented within 10 years; and requiring a higher percent of required affordable units in order to qualify for an RSO exemption.
 During the next eight years, the City will continue monitoring of Ellis withdrawals and enforcement of the LAMC to preserve RSO units, prevent displacement of tenants, and ensure relocation assistance to tenants.
-Beginning in 2021, the City will align Ellis related tenant protections with SB 8 tenant protections to ensure extended tenancies, relocation payment and right of return.
-The City will start a fee study to assess changes to the relocation amounts.

-88. EVICTION DEFENSE PROGRAM
+88. EVICTION DEFENSE PROGRAM (NEW)